okfde/bundesrat-scraper/Glossary.md

 ## Relations

+* 1 Session has 1 Session Number
+* 1 Session has n TOPs
 * 1 TOP has 1 Number
 * 1 TOP has 0-1 Subparts
 * 1 Number has n TOPs